madajee/trailhead/lightning/howWeRollBoats/README.md

 ******************************************************************************************************************************************************

-IV) Highlight the Selected Boat
+V) Highlight the Selected Boat

 BoatTile component is designed to display boat image as a click button, but we need to communicate the selected boat to the BoatSearchResults parent component.

-BoatTile component will register a BoatSelect event which will communicate the selected boat id to the BoatSearchResults which then will display the selection in the boat iteration.
-Selected attribute on the Boat Tile component enables the tenary selection of css class.
+BoatTile component will register a BoatSelect event which will communicate the selected boat id to the BoatSearchResults which then will display the selected boat while iteration over boat array.
+BoatSearchResults will set the selected attribute as true for the selected boat and Boat Tile component enables the tenary selection of css class based on the value of selected attribute.

 # Artifacts
 a) BoatSelect.evt